rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 12:</b> Engineered used car value breakdown using permutation importance from the ELI5 package.</sub></i></p>
 <br>

-The green and red box to the left is a raw output from ELI5's <i>show_weights</i> function, with positive predictors in green and negative predictors in red.
+The green and red box at the top is a raw output from ELI5's <i>show_weights</i> function, with positive predictors in green and negative predictors in red.
 Notice how despite this car being Ford, the fact that this car is also not a Land Rover has an impact on the predicted price.
 It is relationships like this which have been collapsed into a single accumulated price impact in the central table.
 As this feature is particularly useful, there are more examples of used car value breakdowns to be found in <b>THE LINKED NON-TECHNICAL PRESENTAION</b>.

 With the ELI5 analysis of the final model in place, the inner workings of the model have become suitably explainable and transparent.
 The <b>LINK TO TOP</B> primary objective has been satisfied.